Oxfam's CEO, Leadership and Trustees

-Wakkas Khan is a community organiser, social entrepreneur and dental surgeon.
+Wakkas Khan is a humanitarian, philanthropist and dental surgeon, specialising in young people, interfaith and charity.
 His professional career has covered the fields of healthcare, international diplomacy, education and community cohesion, and he has acted as an advisor for various government departments.
-Wakkas is currently the Chair of Mosaic North West, a charitable mentoring initiative founded and supported by HRH Prince of Wales, and a member of the Nominations Committee at the University of Manchester.
-Prior to this he sat on senior level Boards at the General Dental Council, and was a governor at both The Christie Hospital and St Chrysostom's Primary School.
+Wakkas is currently the Chair of The Prince's Trust Mosaic North West, a charitable mentoring initiative founded and supported by HRH Prince of Wales.
+In 2017 in the aftermath of the Manchester Arena Bombing, he founded Young Interfaith - a national grassroots initiative that seeks to bring together young people of all faiths and non to inspire them to collective social action.
+Prior to this he sat on senior-level boards and committees at the General Dental Council and the University of Manchester, and was a governor at both The Christie Hospital and St Chrysostom's Primary School.

-Earlier in his career Wakkas worked with the Foreign and Commonwealth Office Engaging With The Islamic World Group, and was a member of the Faith Advisory Panel of Experts to the Secretary of State for Communities and Local Government.
+Earlier in his career Wakkas worked with the Foreign and Commonwealth Office Engaging With The Islamic World Group, and was a member of the Faith Advisory Panel of Experts to the Secretary of State for Communities and Local Government, as well as the government's Preventing Extremism Together Taskforce.
 Wakkas qualified in dentistry in 2004.
-He first volunteered for Oxfam as an 18 year old at the Manchester Oxford Road store.
-He is a Fellow of the Royal Society of Arts and a keen sports fan, visiting Old Trafford a few times a season.
+He first volunteered for Oxfam as an 18-year-old at the Manchester Oxford Road store.
+He is a Fellow of the Royal Society of Arts and in 2019 was appointed Deputy Lieutenant of Greater Manchester.

 Annie Hudson was, until March 2020, Strategic Director, Children's Services in Lambeth Council where she successfully led work to transform and improve children's services, previously she was Chief Executive of The College of Social Work until its closure in late 2016.
 Prior to that Annie was Director of Children's Services (DCS) in Bristol.